beloureiro/inlocker/README.md

 - **Hardened:** Protection against path traversal, timing attacks, tampering
 - **No Network:** All data stays local, no telemetry or cloud sync

-See [roadmap](docs/02-development/01-roadmap.md) for complete testing strategy and security test coverage.
+See test coverage section above for security test details.

 ---